 However, the Navy ignored the warning and increased production of asbestos-laden ships in preparation for World War II.
 Navy personnel faced exposure risks from the late 1930s to the early 1990s.

 For some veterans who develop mesothelioma, their service is only one component of their asbestos exposure.
-Many veterans were trained in construction trades by the military, and when they rejoined civilian life, they naturally sought jobs related to the skills they had developed.
+Many members of the armed forces were trained in construction trades by the military, and when they rejoined civilian life, they naturally sought jobs related to the skills they had developed.

 Many later learned these jobs added to their exposure history, increasing the odds of developing an asbestos-related condition years down the line.
 Mesothelioma typically develops 20 to 50 years after exposure to asbestos.